igb/epanorthosis/README.md

 1. In a buffer or file [select a region of text.](https://ftp.gnu.org/old-gnu/Manuals/emacs-20.7/html_chapter/emacs_12.html) that you want to "replace".
 2. Enter the Emacs command *M-x epanorthosis*.
 3. You will then be prompted to enter the "replacement" text.
-4. After entering the "replacement" text the buffer will be updated with the "^H" sequence and the "replacement" text appended to the elected region.
+4. After entering the "replacement" text the buffer will be updated with the "^H" sequence and the "replacement" text appended to the selected region.

 ## Questions? ##